Pan Island Expressway: Impact and expansions

 Upon its opening, the Pan Island Expressway had a positive impact on traffic flow in certain areas by alleviating traffic, as was reported by a preliminary Public Works Department study in October 1981.
 From 1983 to 1984, two lanes, one in each direction, were added to the 16.4 km section of the expressway between Mount Pleasant Road and Jalan Boon Lay.

 By the early 1990s, the expressway was handling considerable traffic but experienced traffic congestion during peak hours.
 To alleviate this, portions of the PIE, such as the Woodsville interchange and the intersection with the Central Expressway, were upgraded in May 1991 at a cost of $180 million.
 In addition, service roads were constructed along the expressway near Toa Payoh and at the Woodsville interchange.

 Work began on an 8 km extension of the expressway from Hong Kah Circle to Tuas in October 1991, with a northward realignment and extension of the expressway from Hong Kah Circle to Pioneer Road North.
 Intended to serve as a connection to the Jurong industrial estate and Jurong West, the extension cost $81.3 million and was opened in December 1993.
+The original alignment of the PIE became the present-day Jurong West Avenue 2.

 As the amount of traffic using the KJE and PIE to the Jurong industrial estate increased, the Land Transport Authority upgraded the stretch of the PIE between Tengah Flyover and Tuas Road to a four-lane dual carriageway from the previous three lanes.
 The work started in March 2004 and was finished in March 2006.